csomgyula/sandbox/math/scint/f-link.md

 Reality\ (or \ abstraction)\ -\ model\ \rightarrow\ (Backend)\ Model -\ view_{context}\ \rightarrow\ View\ (Model)\ -\ see \rightarrow\ Seen\ model\ - brain\ processing\ \rightarrow\ Normalized\ model\ by\ brain
 $$

 Now that NLP is a subject of computation, too, one may ask the related question: What is the relation between computing NLP, backend, frontend representations and human understanding?
+Or a thing which is more important for me, what is the role, utility, function of such representation?
+How can it help?
+Make life better?